thom4parisot/Imager.jsx/README.md

 > A React component to use responsive images in desktop and mobiles browsers.
 Featuring [Imager.js](https://github.com/BBC-News/Imager.js)!

-React rendering is used for the initial component rendering.
+React  is used for the initial component rendering.
-Its batch state mechanism is
+Its batched state update mechanism is then used to handle multiple image size at once, to avoid layout thrashing.

 # Usage